mstybay/mstybay/README.md

 ### 🧑🏻‍💻 &nbsp;Summary

-- 👋 Hi, I’m Mustafa BAY
+👋 Hello, I'm Mustafa BAY.

-- 🌱 I’m currently working as .NET Software Developer.
+🌱 Currently, I'm actively working as a .NET Software Developer.
-- 💻 Along with developing software on Mac & Windows,
+💻 I'm gaining experience in software development on both Mac and Windows platforms.
+🤖 Additionally, I'm interested in technologies such as artificial intelligence and Python.

 <br/>